-If a student anticipates not being able to take the SP COMAT on the original exam date and time (due to illness or extenuating circumstance) they are required to email the TouroCOM and Administrative Clinical Coordinator and TouroCOM Clinical Coordinator (or the respective clinical site DME, Coordinator, and /or administrator if the exam is scheduled off-campus), in advance to request an excused absence.
-Failure to provide advanced notification is unprofessional and a Professionalism Report may be submitted.
-See Professionalism Standards, https://tourocom.touro.edu/students/.
+If a student anticipates not being able to take the COMAT on the original exam date and time (due to illness or extenuating circumstance) they are required to send an advance email notice to the TouroCOM Administrative Clinical Coordinator scheduling the exam with a cc to TouroCOM Third Year Clinical Coordinator (or the respective clinical site DME, Coordinator, and /or administrator if the exam is scheduled off-campus), in advance to request an alternate date to take the exam.
+TouroCOM reserves the right to request supporting documentation.
+Failure to provide advanced notification is unprofessional, and a Professionalism Report may be submitted.
+Students that do not sit for the COMAT exam on the originally scheduled date and time are not eligible for High Pass or Honors.

-For in-person COMAT exams: If a student anticipates late arrival, on the day of a scheduled COMAT exam, they are required to email the TouroCOM Clinical Coordinator (or the respective clinical site DME, Coordinator, and /or administrator if the exam is scheduled off-campus), in advance.
-Failure to provide advanced notification is unprofessional and a Professionalism Report may be submitted.
-See Professionalism Standards, https://tourocom.touro.edu/students/.
+If a student anticipates late arrival, on the day of a scheduled COMAT exam, they are required to email the TouroCOM Administrative Clinical Coordinator (and the respective clinical site DME, Coordinator, and /or administrator if the exam is scheduled off-campus), in advance.
+Failure to provide advanced notification is unprofessional, and a Professionalism Report may be submitted.
+See Professionalism Standards